GouraV-Chatterjee/BrainTrainer/README.md

 # BrainTrainer
-This is a single player game wherein the user can solve mathematics based problems in a stipulated time
+This is a single player game wherein the user can solve mathematics based problems within a stipulated time duration.